TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Lux is used to measuring the amount of light emitted in a given area – 1 lux equal to 1 lumen per square meter.
+Lux is used to measure the amount of light emitted in a given area – 1 lux is equal to 1 lumen per square meter.
 It enables us to measure the total “amount” of available light and the intensity of light on the surface.
 An additional definition of lux is the amount of light emitted by a source after considering your spread over lux place.

 Lumen is the amount of light released by a light source and considers the human eye’s sensitivity.
 If the projector is away from the screen, the image is larger, and the lux will be lower.